Border–Gavaskar Trophy: Test series and one-off encounters not under the trophy

 India's 1947–48 tour of Australia was its first after independence and included the first Test match and series between the two teams.
 The tours were irregularly scheduled with long gaps between them.
-Australia and India faced each other in the 2023 World Test Championship final, the first Test since 1991–92 between the two teams where the Border–Gavaskar Trophy was not contested.
+Australia and India faced each other in the 2023 Test Championship final, the first Test since 1991–92 between the two teams where the Border–Gavaskar Trophy was not contested.